gmdavef/struts-showcase/README.md

 **Jenkinsfile_docker**

-A Jenkins pipeline script that builds the .war file and scans it with the CLI using the [ReversingLabs Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner).
+A Jenkins pipeline script that builds the .war file and scans it with the CLI using the [Spectra Assure Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner).
 Reports in RL-JSON, CycloneDX, and SPDX formats are saved as build artifacts.
 The HTML report is published and available under the "ReversingLabs Report" link in Jenkins.
 Using the Docker image is ideal for ephemeral instances of Jenkins.
 However, in this example, it's assumed you have a persistent Jenkins server with a local RL package store (note the Docker run command includes the --rl-store option that references the package store location).
 This allows for [policy configuration via .info files](https://docs.secure.software/cli/configuration/policy-configuration#policy-configuration-files).
 With an ephemeral instance of Jenkins, the RL package store would need to be elsewhere.
 Any persistent storage location (e.g., shared network drive, S3 bucket, etc.) would work.

 **Jenkinsfile_docker_proxy**